plexus/conf-talks/2013-eurucamp/presentation.md

 * it becomes a weird machine for an attacker to program

 ---
+{:.big}

-# XSS is a Failure at the Language Level
+XSS is a Failure at the Language Level

 ---